 DataRobot Feature Discovery uses these, often complex, relationships to intelligently generate large numbers of new and useful features from all the datasets in play.
 This gives each and every model tested a much broader set of relevant features upon which to base predictions.
 And the results we’ve seen are staggering.

 We Beat Other Tools on Accuracy and Performance

 Throughout our journey, we’ve constantly measured the performance of our engineered features against other products in the market.
 We recently compared our capabilities with Feature tools from Feature Labs.
 DataRobot has better accuracy, is 85% faster, and uses less than half the number of generated features for a variety of different models.
 This is because DataRobot intelligently focuses on creating the right features for each and every model evaluated, versus a 'one size fits all' approach that creates large numbers of valueless and redundant features.
-In addition, DataRobot is able to work with datasets that have complex, multi-key or many-to-many relationships to support a wider variety of real-world use cases.
-We strongly believe that DataRobot’s Automated Feature Engineering capabilities will be the new bar to beat in the market.
+In addition, DataRobot Feature Discovery is able to operate on datasets that have complex, multi-key or manny-to-many relationships to support a wider variety of real-world use cases.
+We strongly believe that DataRobot's Feature Discovery, and all of its additional Automated Feature Engineering capabilities, will be the new bar to beat in the market.

 About the Author: